Maestro della Croce di Castelfiorentino

 Identity and Family

-The Maestro della Croce di Castelfiorentino was an anonymous Tuscan painter active in the thirteenth century, most likely in its third quarter.
+The Maestro della Croce di Castelfiorentino (Master of the Castelfiorentino Cross) was an anonymous Tuscan painter active in the thirteenth century, most likely in its third quarter.
 Modern criticism places his activity between Volterra, the Valdera, and Pisa.
 Some scholars once proposed identifying him with Michele di Baldovino, the painter associated with a signed crucifix later studied in Cleveland.
 More recent stylistic study has reopened that question and argues that the two artistic personalities may be distinct.
 Because the artist remains anonymous, his exact date of birth cannot be established from surviving documentation.
 His place of birth is equally undocumented in the extant sources.
 The most cautious scholarly formulation is therefore that he was probably born somewhere in Tuscany, within the cultural orbit that linked Pisa and Volterra.
 No secure record preserves the names of his parents.
 No source presently identifies a spouse, children, or other close relatives.
 The date, place, and cause of his death are likewise unknown.

 This lack of family data is not unusual for a Duecento painter known only through a modern notname.
 The label “Maestro della Croce di Castelfiorentino” derives from a work associated with Castelfiorentino rather than from a medieval surname.
 In methodological terms, the artist’s family is therefore an archival absence rather than a recoverable genealogy.
 Art historians reconstruct his profile by comparing panels, crucifixes, and territorial provenances.
 This procedure shifts attention from bloodline to workshop identity.
 It also means that biographical writing must remain probabilistic whenever it approaches private life.
 The anonymity of the master should not be treated as a mere deficiency of evidence.
 It is instead a structural feature of thirteenth-century artistic history, in which many makers survive only through attributed corpora.
 For that reason, any discussion of his family must begin from the discipline’s limits as much as from its discoveries.
 In his case, those limits are exceptionally clear.